Chixpy/ETKRes-GX4000/README.md

 [Emuteca](https://github.com/chixpy/emuteca) has [ETKIconBorder](https://github.com/Chixpy/Emuteca/blob/master/bin/Tools/ETKIconBorder.exe) tool in its distribution.
 A simple image editor to cut, extract, make transparency in images and apply filters to original image.

-Altenatively, there is a GIMP's script too, that can add the border automatically after transparent background is created.
+Alternatively, there is a [GIMP's script](https://github.com/Chixpy/Emuteca/tree/master/bin/Tools/Icon%20Border%20Gimp%20script) too, that can add the border automatically after transparent background is created.
 But it's slooooow.

 ## About Texts